diamondinzadirt/image-magazine-app/README.md

 1. Unit Test: Ensure that the search input field is rendered correctly
 2. Test user interactions: Verify that users can input text and trigger the search functionality.
-3. Test edge cases: Created scenarios to indicate empty images due to empty input or invalid search queries whic
+3. Test edge cases: I created scenarios to indicate empty images due to empty input or invalid search queries whic

 **Gallery Component**